mudasirhayat/Clock_Project/README.md

 # Clock_Project
-Here is the analog clock built using HTML , CSS and JS
+Here is the responsive analog clock built using HTML , CSS and JS